adityamandlekar/connect-lex-integration-bookappointment/Readme.md

 ## Part 1: Create Lex Chat Bot

-You will now create the Lex Chat Bot.
+You will now create a Lex Chat Bot that will be used to book appointments at a dental surgery.
+It will be capable of booking appointments for cleaning and whitening, and can also check and cancel appointments.

 **6.** In the **Services** menu, click **Amazon Lex**.